List of One Life to Live characters introduced in the 1980s: David Renaldi

 David "David Renaldi" Reynolds is a fictional character on the ABC Daytime soap opera One Life to Live.
-The role was originated by actor Michael Zaslow in May 1983, and he continued in the role until 1986.
-Zaslow reprised the role suffering from ALS (a fate mirrored for the character) onscreen in late 1997, appearing onscreen in the role until shortly before his death from the disease in 1998.
+The role was originated by actor Michael Zaslow in May 1983 through August 1984.
+The role was recast with Vincent Baggetta until the character was written out three months later, followed by Zaslow returning for limited runs between 1985 and 1986.
+Zaslow reprised the role suffering from Amyotrophic lateral sclerosis (a fate mirrored for the character) onscreen in May 1998, appearing onscreen in the role until shortly before his death from the disease in December of that year.

-Born as David Reynolds, he was a composer and conductor who used the name David Renali professionally.
-He was hired to come to Llanview to conduct the orchestra there, and became friends with Victoria.
-He and Dr.Dorian Callison had known each other before either came to Llanview, and he was, in fact, the father of Cassie Callison.
-He fell in love with Jenny Woleck Siegel Vernon, R. N., and they were involved in a Romeo and Juliet type story.
-After the conclusion of that story, Jenny and David married and left Llanview to move to Switzerland.
+Born as David Reynolds, he was a composer and conductor who used the name David Renaldi professionally.
+He came to Llanview hired to conduct the orchestra, and became friends with Viki Buchanan.
+He and Dr. Dorian Callison had known each other before either came to Llanview, as he was, in fact, the father of Cassie Callison.
+He fell in love with Jenny Wolek Siegel Vernon, R. N., in a Romeo and Juliet type romance.
+Jenny and David married and left Llanview to move to Switzerland.